elchic00/invent0ry/README.md

 An inventory management Application to help you keep track of your inventory.
-You can keep track of multiple storage locations for your business and make sure you have enough inventory to serve your customers.
+* Keep track of multiple storage locations for your business
+* Make sure you have enough inventory to serve your customers.